Overview

-Scientific discovery is a problem of inference from incomplete and imperfect information, for which techniques in artificial intelligence are well-suited.
+The discovery of these molecules—and scientific discovery more generally—is a problem of inference from incomplete and imperfect information, for which techniques in artificial intelligence are well-suited.
 However, there are a number of bottlenecks in our current approach to molecular discovery (a few are summarized below in red); overcoming them will require a number of methodological advances (a few are summarized below in blue).

 The use of machine learning models for chemical discovery problems has overwhelmingly been limited to off-the-shelf models that do not readily transfer to this domain.
 Problems in chemistry and biology rarely have large quantities of clean, annotated data, and the structure of model inputs (e.g., molecules, proteins) are not inherently numeric or character-based as in more familiar image-or text-processing tasks.
 While statistical inference techniques have been successfully applied to self-contained chemical prediction tasks (e.g., developing structure-property relationship models, predicting links in knowledge graphs of biological activity), there are significant obstacles to applying them more broadly related to molecular representation, model generalizability, and data availability, among others.
 Our work in this area involves the integration of domain expertise and prior knowledge into neural models to improve accuracy, uncertainty estimation, and generalization, especially in low data environments. >2D molecular representations that can understand both stereochemistry and conformational flexibility are of particular interest.
 Beyond small molecules, we also work on representation learning for molecular ensembles (e.g., polymers) and porous materials (e.g., zeolites) in collaborative work.